Advice for Visitors to Canada

 for the trip and that they will be returning home after their stay.
 In

-certain cases, the applicant may be required to undergo a medical exam
+certain cases, the applicant may be required to undergo a medical exam to show proof he or she is in good health

 before the visa officer’s final decision is reached.